Retirement Plans FAQs regarding 403(b) Tax-Sheltered Annuity Plans

 If any participant’s total contributions exceeded the annual limit, find out how you can correct this mistake.

 Can an employer contribute to a 403(b) plan for a former employee?

-Yes, if the plan allows, an employer can make nonelective contributions, up to the annual limits ($50,000 for 2012; $51,000 for 2013 and subject to annual cost-of-living increases), to a former employee’s account for 5 years after the date of severance.
+Yes, if the plan allows, an employer can make nonelective contributions to a former employee’s account for 5 years after the date of severance, up to the annual limits (total contributions to an employee's account should not exceed $52,000 for 2014; $53,000 for 2015 and subject to annual cost-of-living increases).
 However, no portion of these contributions can come from money otherwise payable to the former employee by the employer and must cease at the death of the former employee.